MA in Education: Learning and Technology and Extensive Support Needs Education Specialist Credential

 NOTE: A maximum of 8 units may be taken per 8-week session.
 Teacher candidates in master’s degree programs who have opted to waive coursework must take additional units to fulfill the unit requirement.
 Completion of all credential requirements—including all examinations, coursework, and other requirements—must be met before the master’s degree will be posted.
 An Intent to Commence and/or Graduate form must be completed and fees paid by the deadlines set by the registrar.

-NOTE: Candidates who hold an intern credential must enroll in an intern support course (SPED 500) during each 8-week session (fall or spring) in which they are not enrolled in a clinical practice course.
+NOTE: Candidates who hold an intern credential must enroll in a candidate support and supervision course (SPED 500) during each 8-week session (fall or spring) in which they are not enrolled in a clinical practice course.

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.